TheBandit105/Programming-Coursework/Programming Coursework Log.md

 #### 12:13 am:

 Attempted to add the timer to the game, but have only managed to write the full screen text saying "TIME TAKEN".

+### Day 7 - 09/04/20

+#### 12:00 am:

+Created new .c file named title.c, where I have added code for the title screen of the game.
+Currently, it does not work yet, but will get it working soon.
+Will work on the timer soon.